 The Product Obsolescence Procedure defines the procedure for the removal and recording of Change Note controlled Offers, Parts or Offer Features/Options and, as required, subsequent obsolescence of associated parts/documentation.

 As a minimum this activity must start no later than when the Offer is moved from ‘Current’ to ‘Limited Availability’ classification.

 This information is used to help predict the spares stock holding requirements.

 Alternative product offerings are identified.
 There may be a number of alternatives, depending upon the capabilities of the alternatives available.
 Definition of alternatives should include all information required to install the replacement instrument in place of the original.
-This includes cross-reference wiring information from one instrument to the other and operating instructions.

 Continue to promote alternative replacement products – include a notice in each repair returned.

 Notification of entry into Level 4 should be issued by (respective) Service Manager, via the Eurotherm internal ‘Market Share’ communication, in the form of a technical bulletin.

 Service organization no longer has stock of Parts/Spares to continue supporting Offer – all returns Beyond Economic Repair/Unserviceable.